Skip to main content

 We provide training for jail inspectors, a peer-training network for chief jail inspectors, information resources on standards and inspection, and related technical assistance.

-We provide training to help local jurisdictions learn the core elements of CITs and assess agency readiness to start a CIT.
+We provide training to help local jurisdictions learn the core elements of crisis management and crisis intervention teams and we conduct agency readiness assessments.

 Looking for an incarcerated individual or facility?